The inner dome with its new chandelier - the original chandelier was removed during a

 The Kansas State Capitol Dome tours were halted for several years while the building had $330,000,000 of renovation.
 The original plan was for the work to be completed by June of 2012, but the date was pushed back twice.
 The tours resumed February 3, 2014.

-Visitors take an elevator to the 5th floor, where the tour begins.
+Visitors take a classic 1923 cage elevator to the 5th floor, where the tour begins.
 There are 296 steps from there to the top of the outer dome.
 The pace is relaxed, with stops on three levels, and should be no problem to someone in average condition.
 The most interesting area is above the inner glass dome, in the 75 feet of enclosed space between the inner and outer domes.

 Many of the names are located where someone writing them would have had to make a very risky climb.
 The scariest are on the underside of the dome near the top, with no other surface nearby.

-The Kansas State Capitol building can be visited from 8AM to 5PM, Monday to Friday and 8AM to 1PM on Saturday.
+The rest of the Kansas State Capitol building can be visited from 8AM to 5PM, Monday to Friday and 8AM to 1PM on Saturday.